rukai/PF_Sandbox/manual.md

 *   3 + Shift - Player 3
 *   4 + Shift - Player 4

-### Debug output
+### Debug Displays

-To display debug output on the currently selected player use the following keys:
-Debug output is displayed every time a frame is changed or modified.
+Debug output is displayed to the terminal every time a frame is changed or modified.
+Use the following keys to toggle debug displays:

-*   F1 - Player physics
+*   F1 - Player physics  (terminal only)
-*   F2 - Input
+*   F2 - Input (terminal only)
-*   F2 + Shift - Input difference
+*   F2 + Shift - Input difference (terminal only)
-*   F3 - Current action
+*   F3 - Current action (terminal only)
-*   F4 - Frame
+*   F4 - Frame (terminal only)
+*   F5 - Main stick vector
+*   F6 - CStick vector
+*   F7 - DI vector
-*   F5 - Display ECB on screen at all times
+*   F8 - Display ECB and BPS
+*   F9 -
+*   F10 -
+*   F11 - Set all
 *   F12 - Reset all

 ### Selection